Home « Mediation, Employment, Civil Rights

 Book Review

-Bargaining With The Devil: When to Negotiate
+Bargaining With The Devil: When to Negotiate, When to Fight

 by Robert Mnookin